ProvableHQ/ARCs/arc-0038/README.md

   }
 ```
 #### Unbond All
-`unbond_all` takes one argument `pool_balance` which is the total amount of microcredits to unbond, as a `u64`
+`unbond_all` takes one argument: `pool_balance` which is the total amount of microcredits to unbond, as a `u64`
 The transition simply calls `unbond_public` with the supplied value, and is permissionless.
 The finalize block handles the following:
-Confirming that the admin has set a value for the next validator, as `unbond_all` should only occur as part of a validator address change
+- Confirming that the admin has set a value for the next validator, as `unbond_all` should only occur as part of a validator address change
-Distributing any outstanding commission to the validator
+- Distributing any outstanding commission to the validator
-Asserting that the amount unbonded will result in a complete unbonding (by checking that any difference between `pool_balance` and the actual amount bonded is less than the minimum stake amount)
+- Asserting that the amount unbonded will result in a complete unbonding (by checking that any difference between `pool_balance` and the actual amount bonded is less than the minimum stake amount)
 ```aleo
 function unbond_all:
 	input r0 as u64.public;